Technologicat/unpythonic/doc/features.md

 # Unpythonic: Python meets Lisp and Haskell

 This is the pure-Python API of `unpythonic`.
-Most features listed here are intended to be used directly.
+Most features listed here need no macros, and are intended to be used directly.

-The exception are features marked **[M]**, which are primarily intended as a code generation target for macros.
-See the [documentation for syntactic macros](macro_extras/) for details.
-Usually the relevant macro has the same name as the underlying implementation; for example, `unpythonic.let` is the implementation, while `unpythonic.syntax.let` is the corresponding macro.
-The purpose of the macro layer is to improve ease of use by removing accidental complexity from the user interface.
-If you don't want to depend on MacroPy, feel free to use also those features as defined below (though, this may be less convenient).
+The exception are the features marked **[M]**, which are primarily intended as a code generation target API for macros.
+See the [documentation for syntactic macros](../macro_extras/) for details.
+Usually the relevant macro has the same name as the underlying implementation; for example, `unpythonic.do` is the implementation, while `unpythonic.syntax.do` is the macro.
+The purpose of the macro layer is to improve ease of use by removing accidental complexity, thus providing a more human-readable source code representation that compiles to calls to the underlying API.
+If you don't want to depend on MacroPy, feel free to use also these APIs as defined below (though, this may be less convenient).

 ### Features